iotaledger/integration-services/api/usage-ssi-bridge.md

 ### 7. Trusted roots

 In regard to support verifiable credentials of other systems, the root id of their network of trust can be added to the Bridge.
-For instance if Company X has the id `did:iota:abc` and Company Z `did:iota:xyz`.
-Company X can add the did `did:iota:xyz` next to his trusted root id to also trust credentials signed by Company Z.
+For instance if Organization X has the id `did:iota:abc` and Organization Z `did:iota:xyz`.
+Organization X can add the did `did:iota:xyz` next to his trusted root id to also trust credentials signed by Organization Z.

 When checking a verifiable credential it checks: